hbiehl0/Jmpstrt/README.md

-# This account tracks the initiation of my coding journey using the Ada Developer's Academy Jumpstart curriculum.
+# This account tracks my coding journey using the Ada Developer's Academy Jumpstart curriculum.